 Self-growth and education is key to having a successful career.
-YouTube content is a classroom in a practitioner’s pocket, as visual learners can view videos posted by physio therapy experts across the globe.
+YouTube content is a classroom in a practitioner's pocket, as visual learners can view videos posted by physiotherapy experts across the globe.

 Practitioners and clinic owners must continually look for ways to improve, looking to strive in areas outside of their comfort zones.
-Investing into the education and experience of practitioners can pay off tenfold as consistent education leads practitioners to become:
+Investing in the education and experience of practitioners can pay off tenfold as consistent education leads practitioners to become:

 Channel Link: Physical Therapy Video

 About: Dr. Jo is a licensed Physical Therapist and Doctor of Physical Therapy.
-Her YouTube page keeps it light-hearted, with a large amount of physical therapy videos focusing on stretching and exercises for common injuries.
+Her YouTube page keeps it light-hearted, with a large number of physical therapy videos focusing on stretching and exercises for common injuries.